 Closed loop marketing is the act of using information and performance data to produce more effective marketing strategies.

-By analyzing what’s working with a campaign and what isn’t, a business can eliminate a degree of guesswork from their next project.
+By analysing what’s working with a campaign and what isn’t, a business can eliminate a degree of guesswork from their next project.
 As the phrase goes, this reduces uncertainty and ‘closes the loop’.

 Need closed loop marketing examples?